philrz/super/docs/tutorials/super-for-jq.md

 ## Key Takeaways

-So to summarize, we gave you a tour here of `zq` and how the Zed data model provide a powerful way do search, transformation, and analytics in a structured-like way on data that begins its life as semi-structured JSON and is transformed into the powerful super-structured format without having to create relational tables and schemas.
+So to summarize, we gave you a tour here of how `super` the super data model provide a powerful way do search, transformation, and analytics in a structured-like way on data that begins its life as semi-structured JSON and is transformed into the powerful super-structured format without having to create relational tables and schemas.

-As you can see, `zq` is a general-purpose tool that you can add to your bag of tricks to:
+As you can see, `super` is a general-purpose tool that you can add to your bag of tricks to:
 * explore messy and confusing JSON data using shaping and sampling,
 * transform JSON data in ad hoc ways, and
-* develop transform logic for hitting APIs like the GitHub API to produce clean data for analysis by `zq` or even export into other systems or for testing.
+* develop transform logic for hitting APIs like the GitHub API to produce clean data for analysis by `super` or even export into other systems or for testing.

 If you'd like to learn more, feel free to read through the [language docs](../language/_index.md) in depth